Madhuarvind/FinWiseAi/docs/technical-design-document.md

 The system is architected for high scalability and real-time performance.

 -   **Scalability:**
-    -   **Firestore** is a massively scalable NoSQL database capable of handling millions of concurrent users.
+    -   **Firestore** is a massively scalable NoSQL database.
     -   **Firebase Authentication** is a managed service that scales automatically.
-    -   **Genkit flows**, running as serverless functions, can scale on demand to handle fluctuating AI inference workloads.
+    -   **Genkit flows**, running as serverless functions, scale on demand to handle AI workloads.
 -   **Performance:**
-    -   **Real-Time Database:** Firestore's real-time capabilities mean that UI updates happen instantly as data changes in the backend, without needing manual polling.
+    -   **Real-Time Database:** Firestore's real-time capabilities mean that UI updates happen instantly.
-    -   **Client-Side Caching:** The `useCollection` and `useDoc` hooks maintain a local cache of data, making the UI feel fast and responsive.
+    -   **Client-Side Caching:** The `useCollection` and `useDoc` hooks maintain a local cache of data.
-    -   **Hybrid AI for Latency:** The two-stage AI architecture ensures low latency.
-The majority of transactions are handled by a fast, (simulated) rule-based engine, while only the most complex cases incur the latency of an LLM call.
+    -   **Hybrid AI for Latency:** The two-stage AI architecture ensures low latency by handling most cases with a fast, (simulated) rule-based engine.
-    -   **Optimistic UI Updates:** New data (e.g., from synthetic generation) is added to the local state immediately for a responsive feel, while the batch write to Firestore happens in the background.
+    -   **Optimistic UI Updates:** New data is added to the local state immediately for a responsive feel.
-    -   **Code Splitting:** Next.js automatically splits code by route, so users only download the JavaScript needed for the page they are viewing.
+    -   **Code Splitting:** Next.js automatically splits code by route, optimizing load times.